PM reviews relief work in flood-hit Balochistan as death toll rises past 130

-The prime minister’s visit comes as nine more people died in rain-related incidents in Balochistan over the past 24 hours, taking the death toll from such accidents since June 1 to 136, according to the Provincial Disaster Management Authority (PDMA).
+The prime minister’s visit comes as nine more people died in rain-related incidents in Balochistan over the past 24 hours, taking the death toll to 136, according to the Provincial Disaster Management Authority (PDMA).

-Speaking to the media during a visit to a tent city set up for flood-affected citizens in Qila Saifullah district, the PM sought action against relevant officials over their failure to provide the victims with food and water.
+Speaking to the media during a visit to a tent city set up for flood-affected citizens in Qila Saifullah district, the PM sought action against officials for their failure to provide people with food and water.

-“During my visit here and to other camps, I have been told the people are not being provided food and water […] People clearly said they were not getting any food and water and when I asked them how were they managing, they said they had to send someone back home to get them food,” PM Shehbaz said.
+“During my visit here and to other camps, I have been told the people are not being provided food and water […].
+People clearly said they were not getting any food and water and when I asked them how were they managing, they said they had to send someone back home to fetch food,” PM Shehbaz said.

 “It is extremely unfortunate that these camps are without food and water,” he lamented.

-The premier said immediate action should be taken against the district administrations concerned, adding the Balochistan Chief Minister Abdul Qudoos Bizenjo had assured him that action would initiated against individuals and authorities concerned.
+The premier said immediate action should be taken against the district administrations concerned, adding that Balochistan Chief Minister Abdul Qudoos Bizenjo had assured him that action would initiated against those responsible.

 The prime minister said he had issued directives to ensure food was provided at relief camps from today.